mattermost/docs/source/process/sg_rest_markup.rst

 		return
 	}

 The highlighting is provided by Pygments Python syntax highlighter, which supports a large number of programming and markup languages.
-For a complete list, see `Available lexers <http://pygments.org/docs/lexers/>`_
+For a complete list, see `available lexers <http://pygments.org/docs/lexers/>`_.